 How the ACA Affects Small Businesses Insurance Options

-Under the Affordable Care Act (Obamacare), companies with 50 or more full-time employees must provide healthcare for their employees, or pay a tax penalty.
+Under the Affordable Care Act (Obamacare), companies with 50 or more full-time equivalents must provide healthcare for their employees, or pay a tax penalty.
+The full-time equivalent is used to determine employer size under the ACA.
+Any employee working at least 30 hours per week is considered full time.
+In addition, part-time employees are counted using the full-time equivalent method of adding the total number of hours worked by all part-time employees in a month, and dividing by 120.
 This is commonly referred to as the Employer Mandate or Employer Shared Responsibility Fee.

-While the ACA may have given some small employers an incentive to drop their group plan and encourage employees to purchase individual policies, the law also expanded coverage options for small employers and their employees.
+While the ACA may have given some small employers (under 50 full-time employees) an incentive to drop their group plan and encourage employees to purchase individual policies, in many cases, their employees can obtain cheaper premiums with the addition of a subsidy, not available through a group plan.
+The law also expanded coverage options for small employers and their employees.
 Even with expanded options, however, the small business health insurance landscape is confusing and hard to navigate.
 For this reason, many business owners choose to outsource the job of finding and offering healthcare coverage to professional employer organizations (PEOs) and licensed insurance brokers or agents.

 Enlisting Professional Help